-Outreach is essential to engage the community in a call to action and providing feedback on sustainability, the effectiveness of implementation via measurable metrics can facilitate a sustainable culture throughout the City.
+Outreach is essential to engage the community in a call to action and providing feedback on sustainability.
+The effectiveness of engaging the community can be measured and sharing these key indicators as part of follow-up outreach can facilitate a sustainable culture throughout the City.